CLLB Dispute Resolution Services

 What Is Mediation?

 Mediation is when two opposing parties sit down at a table and politely work out a solution that both can agree to.
 Typically only civil cases can be mediated (with a few exceptions).
-Civil cases that often are mediated include business disputes, landlord-tenant disputes, small claims disputes, divorces, child custody disputes and contract disputes.
+Civil cases that often are mediated include business disputes, landlord-tenant disputes, injury cases, small claims disputes, divorces, child custody disputes and contract disputes.
 Hiring a lawyer as a consultant to offer advice and guidance during the mediation is substantially cheaper than hiring a lawyer to litigate your case.

 One of the primary reasons to choose mediation over typical litigation is that it may help you maintain an important relationship with the person on the other side.
 Mediation is more cooperative and collaborative, so it is a good choice for disputes that involve business partners, co-parents or next door neighbors.
 Mediation is also ideal because it is typically quick, less expensive and much less stressful for all parties involved.